jleben/arrp/README.rst

 Introduction
 ############

+Arrp is a functional programming language for digital signal processing.
-This project implements a compiler for a new programming language for stream processing.
+This project provides a compiler for Arrp.

 Table of Contents:
 ##################